ghwn/tensorflow-mnist/README.md

 ## Running gRPC Server

+1. Generate Python code from `digit_classification.proto`, which provide gRPC server and client interfaces.

+        $ python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. ./digit_classification.proto

+2. Run server example.

     To use this server, you have to also implement its client satisfying `digit_classification.proto`.

         $ python server.py --model_dir="./models"